danenbm/fintech-p3-nth-price-auction/README.md

 # Modified Vickrey Auction - Nth Price Sealed Bid

-This smart contract implements a decentralized multi-user price discovery marketplace auction.
-At the close of the bidding period, the auction awards 1 item to each of the top N bidders, at the price of the Nth highest bid.
+This Ethereum smart contract implements a multi-user price discovery auction, based on the Vickrey Auction definition.
+The awarded item or items are represented by one or more ERC-1155 tokens.
+When the auction ends, the smart contract awards one item to each of the top N bidders at the price of the Nth highest bid, where N is the number of items up for auction.

 Key Points of Auction Logic:
 * Sealed Auction which means bidders can't see each other's bids